tytydraco/yessleep/out/Im_only_allowed_to_see_my_girlfriend_during_the_day_NEVER_AT_NIGHT_Part_1.md

 “What do you mean?”
 I ask Jean.

 “The way she hovered over the baby.
-It was like she wanted it—” Jean clarifies
+It was like she wanted it—” Jean clarifies.

-.“So she wants a baby!”
+“So she wants a baby!”
 Mom interjects.

 “No!”
 Jean stands firm.
 “She didn’t want **a** baby.
 She wanted ***my*** baby.”